calvinlchen/custom-atari-breakout/README.md

    * Left and right arrow keys: control paddle movement during gameplay
    * Space bar: used to progress past any text/splash screens, and to set the ball into motion.
  * Cheat keys:
+   * Q - updates high score with current score if applicable, then resets game to start screen.
+   * R - resets paddle and ball to default positions during level